 Helical Crayford Focusers

-Helical Crayford focusers swap the threaded draw tube and receptacle for a smooth draw tube and a set of angled rollers.
+Helical Crayford focusers replace the threaded drawtube and receptacle with a smooth drawtube and a set of angled rollers instead.

 These focusers work very well, but it can be hard to design one that offers both fine adjustment and high weight capacity.
-Most helical Crayfords require me to compromise one for the other.
+Most helical Crayfords force me to compromise one for the other.

 The KineOptics HC-2 and HC-1 are examples of quality helical Crayfords I can recommend.
 I’ve also made one myself fairly easily out of readily available hardware.